axel-denis/control/README.md

 }
 ```

-**That's all you need to have a homeserver hosting Jellyfin, Immich and Psitransfer !**
+**That's all you need to have a control hosting Jellyfin, Immich and Psitransfer !**

 ---